Skip to content

 zelos trace info

-Show metadata for a trace file including time range, data segments, tables, and row counts.
+Show trace metadata: file size, time range, segments, per-table row counts

 Usage: zelos trace info [OPTIONS] <FILE>